ScioShield/Tartarus/README.md

-# AtomicFireFly
+# Tartarus
-AtomicFireFly, is designed to automate the process of deploying and testing security products.
+Tartarus (renamed from AtomicFireFly), is designed to automate the process of deploying and testing security products.
 This solution consists of a single node ElasticSearch cluster on a Rocky8 Linux guest (for CentOS/RHEL cross compatibility).
 The Windows node features Sysmon, Elastic Agent, and Atomic Red Team.
 Additionally, a Kali Linux instance with Caldera pre-packaged ensures comprehensive testing and monitoring.

 ## Requirements (host)
 ### Hardware